 A: Yes, we can.
-One of the most important things that teens quickly realize during is that we are on their side when it comes to healing past wounds.
+One of the most important things that teens quickly realize is that we are on their side when it comes to healing past wounds.
 We are allies in helping them achieve their goals.
-Often simply having someone other than parents or friends to talk with helps them to open and express what it is they are really worried about, giving us the opportunity to create a program that specifically fits their needs.
+Often simply having someone other than parents or friends to talk with helps them to open up and express what it is they are really worried about, giving us the opportunity to create a program that specifically fits their needs.

 Q: How can Hypnosis release physical pain?

 A: Hypnosis can be defined as a trance-like state of focused imagination.
 When you focus that imagination on allowing the pain to diminish or disappear, you actually direct your brain to begin to ignore the signals coming from the affected nerves.
 As long as you are dealing with chronic pain – defined here as that pain which no longer serves any useful purpose – Hypnotists will help you release the pain and learn powerful techniques of self-hypnosis to deal with what might arise.

 Q: Can Hypnosis really help resolve sexual issues?

 A: Absolutely.
 Most sexual issues are the result of destructive beliefs that create unwanted behaviors.
 Hypnosis helps you to improve your self-esteem and focus on what you do want, forgetting about the old behaviors that focused on what you don’t want.
 You draw to you what you feel like you deserve, and the way to release sexual issues is to believe that you deserve to be happy, fulfilled, and empowered.
 Hypnosis allows you to improve your self-confidence so that you enjoy all aspects of your life.